Why 12 Weeks

 90 days = three months = 12 weeks.

 Build Confidence: By having a strong foundation of knowledge about pregnancy, labor and birth, the mother and her partner can feel fully confident in her ability to give birth and trust in the natural processes.
 By having basic breastfeeding knowledge and understanding normal newborn behavior, families can set themselves up for breastfeeding success and a smoother transition to family life.

 Give Baby A Healthy Start: Pregnancy matters.
 Birth matters.
 Breastfeeding matters.
 These experiences affect your baby's health and well-being for a life-time.
 Having a birth with no or minimal interventions/medications helps your baby to have the best start possible.
 When interventions or a cesarean are necessary, understanding what to advocate for to help your baby get the best start possible and a smooth transition to life outside the womb is invaluable.

 Empower Mother with a Good Birth Experience: Birth is a profound rite of passage that affects the new mother physically, mentally, emotionally, and spiritually.
 A Bradley® class is a safe space for the mother to explore her feelings about her upcoming birth and develop a deep sense of trust in her body, her baby, and the process of birth.

-Provide Dad with Power Tools: Bradley Method® classes are unparalleled in helping new fathers know exactly what to do for their partners during pregnancy, labor and birth, and postpartum.
-Dads who know how to support their partners feel more involved and confident.
-The special focus on fathers helps dads to know exactly how important their role really is.
+Provide Partners with Power Tools: Bradley Method® classes are unparalleled in helping new fathers/co-parents know exactly what to do for their partners during pregnancy, labor and birth, and postpartum.
+Dads/co-parents who know how to support their partners feel more involved and confident.
+The special focus on fathers/co-parents helps them to know exactly how important their role really is.
+Note: If you are a same sex couple you are most welcome!
+Same concepts apply - your partner and baby need you to be prepared and involved.
+For more on how I view partners and other support people, please read this article)